dvcoffey/Dreadhunter-Website/README.md

 Later on the site was deployed to Github pages.
 At this stage the site was tested on mobile phones, tablets and laptops.
 I recognised that the navbar button and social media links were too small, while they looked okay on a larger screen and so they were enlarged from a font size of 24px to 32px.

+### Issues Encountered

+Footer behaviour was an issue for a large part of development.
+I wanted the footer to stay at the bottom of the page even if there was not enough content.
+At the same time I wanted the footer to be at the end of the content if there was more than the page would fit.
+A solution was found using bootstrap flexbox and setting the minimum height of the body to 100% of the view height.

 ### Code Validation